Why Extra Protein for Your Child Is Unnecessary – and Possibly Dangerous

 You might want to pump the brakes instead.
-“Consuming extra protein — particularly from protein supplements — isn’t necessarily healthy, says sports nutrition specialist Diana Schnee, MS, RD, LD.
-And that’s especially true for children.
+“Consuming extra protein — particularly from protein supplements — isn’t necessarily healthy or beneficial,” says sports nutrition specialist Diana Schnee, MS, RD, CSP, LD.
+“And that’s especially true for children.
 In fact, excessive protein intake doesn’t lead to more muscle development, but instead can put stress on their liver and kidneys and increase the risk for dehydration.”

 “In most Western countries, children already get two to three times the protein they need daily,” she says.
 “It’s uncommon for a child to need extra.”

 Still, taking protein supplements or adding protein powders to foods, shakes or smoothies is a popular trend for growing children and teenagers.
 You may notice this trend more if your child is an athlete — especially if they want to bulk up and get bigger and stronger.

 For younger children, it breaks down by age: Children ages 4 to 9 need 19 grams of protein each day.
 Those between ages 9 and 13 need 34 grams.

 For adolescents, ages 14 to 18, it varies by gender: Boys need 52 grams and girls need 46 grams.

 Overall, children should get enough protein every day for basic needs and athletics if they eat two servings of lean protein, such as lean beef, pork, poultry, fish, Greek yogurt or meat alternatives.
 Anything additional from protein supplements likely exceeds their daily needs and is unnecessary.

 “For child athletes, the focus should be more on adequate intake of whole foods as opposed to supplements,” Schnee says.
 “They do have slightly higher protein needs, but only elite athletes should consider adding protein supplements to their diets, and only if they are older than 18.”

 The dangers of protein supplements